What are the most popular destinations for British expats?

 News of a resurgence of cases in Spain is also weighing heavily on the euro (EUR), though the single currency continues to climb higher against the US dollar (USD).

-Spain’s Foreign Minister, Arancha González Laya, said: “Spain is safe for Spaniards and tourists.”
-Nevertheless, we advise those considering emigrating to the EU in the next six months to monitor the coronavirus situation in Europe closely.
+Spain’s Foreign Minister, Arancha González Laya, said: “Spain is safe for Spaniards and tourists” and they cannot wait to welcome back visitors.
+Nevertheless, if you are considering emigrating to the EU, it’s crucial to keep an eye on coronavirus developments and monitor the situation in Europe closely.